 - engaging workers and contractors

-- fostering accountability and transparency in the cleaning services industry
+- fostering accountability and transparency in cleaning supply chains

 - recognising stakeholders who have implemented best practice standards.

+CAF is an independent not-for-profit organisation.
 CAF is incorporated under the Victorian Associations Incorporation Reform Act 2012.
-CAF is governed by a Steering Committee that draws together property owners and managers, cleaning companies, industry representatives, the Fair Work Ombudsman and United Voice – the union representing cleaners.
+CAF is governed by a Steering Committee that draws together property owners and managers, cleaning companies, industry representatives, the Fair Work Ombudsman and United Workers Union – the union representing cleaners.
 CAF has an independent Chair and its day to day operations are managed by the CAF Secretariat.